JBrandonS/MLPNG/README.md

 ### Notes on files

 Simultaneous runs are supported as long as the filenames do not collide.
-The alms settings may match as long as they have been previously generated.
-Existing non-completed files (ending with `.nc`) will be overwritten in the data generation step.
-Completed alm files will be overwritten once the alms are fully generated and, if using slurm job arrays, combined.
+If files are found to exists the scripts are designed to exit quickly but will not fail.
+This allows easy continuation of incomplete runs, i.e. if some of the sims timed out everything is designed so you can just change the time in the slurm settings and rerunning should then only generate the missing sims.
+This will cause issues if two runs are started at the same time with the same settings file, I do not plan to handel that case.

 #### Filenames